nikhilvenkatkumsetty/uc_spotlight_2020/README.md

 ## Running this Sample with Vagrant

-If you are working on Windows and want to work with this Linux solution, the Vagrant directory has files that can be used for testing.
+If you would like to experiment with this solution on your system, the Vagrant directory has files that can be used for testing.

 * Requirements
 	* [Vagrant](https://www.vagrantup.com/downloads.html)
 	* [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Getting Started
 	* Install Vagrant and Oracle VirtualBox.
+	* Clone this directory to your machine.
-	* Open a terminal (cmd or PowerShell) inside of the Vagrant folder.
+	* Open a terminal and navigate to the Vagrant folder.
 	* Run the following command: **vagrant up**
-		* This will create a virtual machine, pull down this GitHub repository, and run the install.sh script.
-	* Run the following command: **vagrant ssh**
-		* This will give you access to a Centos 7 machine with everything described in the Installation section.
+	* Navigate to https://ip:5000/admin.
+The IP for your VM was printed to the console at the end of the vagrant up command.